-Variable Wald Test Probability Result \mathbf{M}{0} M_1 $M{\rm o}$ \mathbf{M}1 Pressure 1,064 19,358 0,302 0,000 Moderating Opportunity 0,397 0,000 0,529 0,998 Not Moderating Rationalization 0,000 6,387 0,999 0,011 Moderating The result of Wald test of capability with M = o (CEO or CFO with non-finance educational background) is 1.064 with probability of 0.302, while for the capability with M = 1 (CEO or CFO with finance educational background) is 19,358 with probability of 0.000.
+Variable Wald Test Probability Result Mo M 1 Mo M 1 Pressure 1,064 19,358 0,302 0,000 Moderating Opportunity 0,397 0,000 0,529 0,998 Not Moderating Rationalization 0,000 6,387 0,999 0,011 Moderating The result of Wald test of capability with M = o (CEO or CFO with non-finance educational background) is 1.064 with probability of 0.302, while for the capability with M =1 (CEO or CFO with finance educational background) is 19,358 with probability of 0.000.
 It can be concluded that the variable capability is a moderating the effect of pressure toward fraudulent financial reporting, especially on the CEO or CFO with the finance educational background.
 With the capability, management has an understanding of which areas can be manipulated and which parts of internal controls are relatively weak.
 The educational background in finance will help the CEO or CFO to identify which part that can be manipulated because the CEO or CFO has been passed an education in finance.
 The result of Wald test of capability with M = o (CEO or CFO with non-finance educational background) is 0,397 with probability 0,529, while for capability with M = 1 (CEO or CFO with finance educational background) is 0.000 with probability of 0.998.
 It can be concluded that the capability is not a moderating the effect of opportunity toward fraudulent financial reporting, either CEO or CFO with an educational background in finance or those with non-finance educational background.
 This can be caused by the tenure of a person who holds the position and also his/her working experience in similar field.
-Although a person does not have an educational background in finance, it is still possible that a person can have ability in finance field.
-The ability and understanding of finance can be supported by the number of working experience in a similar field which can make someone expert in finance.
+Although a person does not have an educational background in finance can be supported by the number of working experience in a similar field which can make someone expert in finance.
 The result of the Wald test of capability with M = o (CEO or CFO with with non-finance educational background) is 0.000 with probability of 0.999, while for the capability with M = 1 (CEO or CFO with finance educational background) is 6,387 with probability of 0.011.
 However, this study shows that rationalization as an independent variable has no effect toward fraudulent financial reporting, so capability could not be a moderating variable between rationalization and fraudulent financial reporting.